constretto/constretto-core/README.md

   Look at the [example](#using-the-constrettorule-in-a-junit-test) for details
 * LDAP configuration support.
 You can add configuration either by using DSN or by providing a LDAP search
     * NOTE: Constretto will not close or even handle LDAP connection issues for you.
 The ease usage with Spring LDAP and other third-party libraries
+* Dropped support for Spring 2.X in favour of the latest Spring 3.2 release.

 ### Examples of using LDAP: